hackclub/blot/docs/TOOLKIT.md

 This is Blot's programmatic art IDE.
 For an introduction to the editor watch this video (coming soon!).

 ## Turtle
-Our main drawing primative is a turtle.
+Our main drawing primitive is a turtle.
 It's a collection of polylines with an associated pen that has a location and direction.

 ## Creating a Turtle
 **`const t = createTurtle();`**
 Initializes a new turtle object for drawing.
 > The turtle object starts at points [0,0] by default with an initial angle of 0 degrees and begins in the drawing state.
 #### Rendering the Turtle
--   **`drawTurtles([turtles])`**
-Renders the specified list of turtles onto the canvas.
+-   **`drawTurtles([turtles])`** - Renders the specified list of turtles onto the canvas.
-Takes a list of turtles to render.
+Can take a list of turtles to render.

 ## Drawing